michael-s-downs/thethingineed/README.md

             "template": {
                 "name": "techhub_llm_model",
                 "params": {
-                    "query": "What is the capital of France?", "system": "You are an AI assistant",
+                    "system": "You are an AI assistant",
-                    "model": "gpt-3.5-16k-pool-techhub-japan",
+                    "model": "techhub-pool-world-gpt-3.5-turbo-16k",
                     "platform": "azure",
-                    "template_name": "rag_with_references"
+                    "query":"What is the capital of France?",
+                    "llm_template": "system_query"
                 }
             }
         }